What are the most talked-about Oscars moments ever?

 Will Smith slaps Chris Rock

-The latest Oscar moment to dominate headlines came at this year's 94th Academy Awards, when Will Smith slapped Chris Rock across the face after the comic made a joke referring to his wife Jada Pinkett Smith's alopecia.
+Perhaps the most recent Oscar moment to dominate headlines came at 2022's 94th Academy Awards, when Will Smith slapped Chris Rock across the face after the comic made a joke referring to his wife Jada Pinkett Smith's alopecia.

 Rock joked that she was preparing for a role in a fictional GI Jane sequel, as the military drama is remembered for starring Demi Moore with a shaved head.